 An alternative food system starts with the growers, farmers and producers and ends in the markets, independent shops, food boxes, CSA's, food hubs and community gardens.
 It encompasses everything from the soil we grow our foods in to the businesses we trade with.

-Growers and producers are making that transition to a fairer food system by joining their local farmers markets.
+Growers and producers have been making this transition to a fairer food system by joining their local farmers markets for many years.
 They are the small food businesses that make up the market and they sign up to the market objectives which are based around 3 principles: Social well being, environmental sustainability and hopefully economic viability.
-This is social enterprise at work.
-Our focus is on the purpose not the profit.
+This is a form of social enterprise at work.
+Our focus is on the purpose.

-wE BELIEVE THE ALTERNATIVE FOOD COMMUNITY NEEDS TO GROW SO WE WOULD LOVE TO HEAR FROM YOU IF YOU WANT TO GET INVOLVED OR ARE INVOLVED IN eCO aGRICULTURAL ENTERPRISES.
+wE BELIEVE THE ALTERNATIVE FOOD COMMUNITY NEEDS TO GROW SO WE WOULD LOVE TO HEAR FROM YOU IF YOU WANT TO GET INVOLVED OR ARE INVOLVED IN eCO aGRICULTURAL or REgenerative farming ENTERPRISES.

 Check out our Links page for sites of interest.